FAIRChemistry/IRAnalysis/specifications/iranalysis.md

   - Description: List of final results calculated from measurements done for the experiment.

-### SamplePreparation
+### Parameters

-This keeps track of important synthesis parameters relevant for later analysis.
+This object keeps track of important synthesis and measurement parameters.

 - mass
   - Type: Value